zalo/MathUtilities/README.md

 Useful for generating capsule meshes with an arbitrary length and radius.

+### Raytraced Sphere
+A little shader that raytraces a pixel-perfect sphere on your object/billboard, for when you want to be pixel-bound rather than vertex bound...

 ### Bundle Adjustment
 My attempts at implementing [Bundle Adjustment](https://en.wikipedia.org/wiki/Bundle_adjustment) (an algorithm which attempts to solve for the relative motion between two camera images, given the motion of a set of feature-points between the images).
 It will converge when either position or rotation adjustment is applied, but not when they are applied simultaneously (not sure why...)